1Now Moab rebelled against Israel after the death of Ahab.

 29And Jeroboam slept with his fathers, with the kings of Israel, and Zechariah his son reigned in his place.

 1In the 27th year of Jeroboam king of Israel, Azariah son of Amaziah king of Judah began to reign.

 2He was 16 years old when he began to reign, and he reigned 52 years in Jerusalem; and his mother’s name was Jecoliah of Jerusalem.

 3He did what was right in the eyes of Yahweh according to all that his father Amaziah had done.

-4However the high places were not taken away; the people still sacrificed and turned incense into smoke-perfume in the high places.
+4However the high places were not taken away.
+The people still sacrificed and burned incense at the high places.

 6Now the rest of the acts of Azariah and all that he did, are they not written in the Book of the Chronicles of the kings of Judah?